playerwonai/bot_generator/README.md

 # Bot Generator Project

-This project generates interactive bots using AI templates.
+This project generates interactive bots using templates.
 The web interface allows users to create and customize bot personalities.

 ## Features
 - Dynamic bot personality generation
 - Template-based scenario creation
 - Real-time preview

-## Setup
-1. Clone repository: `git clone https://github.com/playerwonai/bot_generator.git`
-2. Open `index.html` in any modern browser

 ## Deployment
 This project is deployed via GitHub Pages at: